MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/enhancedcpcbiddingscheme.md

 > [!NOTE]
 > The *EnhancedCpc* bid strategy is available only for Dynamic Search Ads, Search, and Shopping campaigns.
 >
-> The *EnhancedCpc* bid strategy is available to all advertisers worldwide.
+> The *EnhancedCpc* bid strategy is available to all advertisers worldwide for Dynamic Search Ads and Search campaigns.
 Note that we will only "enhance" your bids when your ads serve in the following countries/regions: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
 When your ads serve outside of these countries/regions, your manual bids are unaffected.
 >
 > For Bing Shopping Campaigns, Enhanced CPC is available only to advertisers in France, Germany, United Kingdom, and United States.